 PYRENE ICSC: 1474

 National Institute for Occupational Safety and Health

 Benzo (d,e,f) phenanthrene

 beta-Pyrene

 Mal $C{16}H{10}$ ecular mass: 202.26

 ICSC # 1474 MOR 202.20

 CAS # 129-00-0

 RTECS # UR2450

 November 27, 200 J3 Peer reviewed 1

 TYPES OF HAZARD/ EXPOSURE ACUTE HAZ SYMPTO PREVENTION FIRST AID/ FIRE FIGHTING

 FIRE Gives off irritating or to gases) in a fire. xic fumes (or NO open flames, NO sparks, ar smoking. nd NO Water spray, carbon dioxide, dry powder, alcohol-resistant foam, or polymer foam.

 EXPLOSION

 EXPOSURE

 •INHALATION Avoid inhalation of dust .
 Fresh air, rest.

 •SKIN Redness.
 Protective gloves.
 Remove contaminated clothes.
 Rinse and then wash skin with water and soap.

 •EYES Redness.
 Safety spectacles.
 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor.

-•INGESTION work. plenty of wate Do NOT induce vomiting.
+•INGESTION Do not eat, drink, or smoke during Do NOT induce vomiting.
+Do NOT induce vomiting.
 Give plenty of water to drink.
 Refer for medical attention.

-SPILLAGE DISPOSAL STORAGE PA CKAGING & LABELLING
+SPILLAGE E DISPOSAL STORAGE PA CKAGING & LABELLING

 Sweep spilled substance into containers; if appropriate, moisten first to prevent dusting.
 Carefully collect remainder .
 Do NOT let this chemical enter the environment.
 (Extra personal protection: P2 filter respirator for harmful particles.)Separated from strong oxidants.
-Keep in a well-ventilated room.Do not transport with food and feedstuff R: S: t transport with food and feedstuffs.
+Keep in a well-ventilated room.Do not transport with food and feedstuffs.
+R: S:

-SE EE IMPORTA NT INFORMATION ON BAC CK
+SEE IMPORTANT INFORMATION ON BACK

-ICSC: 1474 Euro pean Communities (on Chemical Safety & the Commission of the tional version have been made except to add the
+ICSC: 1474 Prepared in the context of cooperation between the International Programme on Chemical Safety & the Commission of the European Communities (C) IPCS CEC 1994.
+No modifications to the International version have been made except to add the OSHA PELs, NIOSH RELs and NIOSH IDLH values.